-These 49 aircraft were painted in a special silver color scheme with RAF insignia and dubbed 'Flitfires', a wordplay on the RAF's famed Supermarine Spitfire fighter.
-All 49 aircraft were gathered at La Guardia Field in New York in April, 1941, and christened the 'Flitfire Brigade'.
-Except for the NC 1776, each was named for one of the states.
+These 49 aircraft were painted in a special silver color scheme with RAF insignia and dubbed 'Flitfires,' a wordplay on the RAF's famed Supermarine Spitfire fighter.
+All 49 aircraft were gathered at La Guardia Field in New York in April 1941, and christened the 'Flitfire Brigade.'
+Except for NC 1776, each was named for one of the states.

-A number of these aircraft have survived to the present day in private hands, including the NC 1776.
-Now on display at the Peddycord FAC Flying Museum in Asheboro, NC 1776 was won by New Yorker Jack Krindler on April 29, 1941.
-After an ownership change, NC 1776 served the War Department in the US Civilian Pilot Training Program during WWII, and Orville Wright was known to have piloted this particular airplane in 1943.
+A number of these aircraft have survived to the present day in private hands, including NC 1776.
+Now on display at the North Carolina Aviation Museum & Hall Of Fame (formerly Peddycord FAC Flying Museum) at Asheboro Regional Airport, NC 1776 was won by New Yorker Jack Krindler on April 29, 1941.
+After an ownership change, NC 1776 served the War Department in the U.S. Civilian Pilot Training Program during WWII, and Orville Wright was known to have piloted this particular airplane in 1943.

 Today, the Alamo Liaison Squadron has a flying replica of this very plane located at Cannon Field.
 In a famous photo, the Flitfire is shown flying in front of the Statue of Liberty at Ellis Island in New York.
 This aircraft was used as a primary trainer for many pilots who received their first flight lessons and tailwheel endorsements.
 It is a joy to fly from the back-seat with the right side clam-shell door and window open.

 Lineup of aircraft at Alamo Liaison Squadron's Cannon Field includes a Piper J-3 Cub with its "Flitfire" paint scheme.